alexthepink95/PoGo-Proxy.NET/README.md

 This project is a .net MITM proxy designed to read all the API messages sent between the Pokemon Go device and the Pokemon Go servers.
 By reading this data, you can make informed decisions about which Pokemon to keep, and so on.

-The [POGOProtocs](https://github.com/AeonLucid/POGOProtos) repo is used as a source for protoc files.

 # Usage

 ## Setting Up